Kévin Estre

 Kévin Estre (born 28 October 1988) is a French professional racing driver.
-He is currently competing in the FIA World Endurance Championship for Porsche in the GTE PRO class.
+He is currently competing in the FIA World Endurance Championship for Porsche in the Hypercar class.

 Early career

 Karting

 Born in Lyon, Estre began his racing career in karting, contesting the 2001 French Cadet Championship and taking his first title.
 In 2004, he won the European ICA Championship, beating Jon Lancaster in the title competition.

 Formula Renault

-In 2006, Estre began his graduation to single-seater racing by running in Formula Campus by Renault and Elf which he won comfortably at the first attempt, taking six wins and a total of twelve podium finishes from thirteen races.
+In 2006, Estre began his graduation to single-seater racing by running in Formula Campus by Renault and Elf which he won by the smallest of margins, equal on points with Tristan Vautier, taking six wins and a total of twelve podium finishes from thirteen races.

 For the 2007 season, Estre graduated into the French Formula Renault 2.0 championship for Graff Racing.
 He finished ninth, taking nine point-scoring finishes from thirteen races.

 Sportscar career

 Estre decided to switch to sportscars in 2008, continuing his collaboration with Graff Racing into the Porsche Carrera Cup France.
 He won a race at the final round of the season at Magny-Cours and scored another three podiums, finishing fifth overall.

 He remained in the series for 2009, but switched to Sofrev — ASP.
 This time he added race victories at Nogaro, Le Castellet and Circuit de Lédenon, improving to fourth position in the series standings.
 As well as this, Estre competed in the Le Castellet round of the 2009 FIA GT3 European Championship season with MP Racing.

 In 2010, he continued his participation in the Porsche Carrera Cup France with Sofrev — ASP.
 He again scored five wins, with a total of twelve podium finishes.
 This allowed him to enter the title battle with Frédéric Makowiecki, but Estre finished the season as runner-up to Makowiecki, by two points.
 Estre also raced with Mühlner Motorsport in the opening two rounds of the 2010 FIA GT3 European Championship season and the season-opening Oschersleben round of the 2010 ADAC GT Masters season.

 In 2011, Estre remained in the Porsche Carrera Cup France for a fourth successive year, but he joined the AS Events team.
 He dominated the season, amassing ten wins and took the championship title with an eventual margin of 113 points over his closest championship rival, Sylvain Noël.
 Additionally he made his début in both the Porsche Supercup and the Porsche Carrera Cup Germany with Attempto Racing.
 In the Supercup he raced on a full-time basis, finishing seventh with a win at Monza.
 In the German series, he only competed at the Norisring.